top of page

 International Board Certified Lactation Consultants (IBCLC) can help with reflux or reflux-like symptoms by assessing feeding patterns, ensuring proper latching and positioning, and providing strategies to help improve feeding efficiency and minimizing air swallowing.
 They can also help guide in any potential dietary adjustments.

 One of the crucial digestive nerves in the body is a cranial nerve called the vagus nerve.
 This nerve is often damaged during the birth process, or due to the way baby was laying in the womb - resulting in reflux and other stomach issues.
-A qualified osteopath can manipulate this nerve to open up the interfered communication, and help relax the digestive tract.
+A qualified craniosacral therapist can manipulate this nerve to open up the interfered communication, and help relax the digestive tract.

 Could it be a Dietary Issue?